-An etching series, 'Descent' and graphite drawing 'Genesis', was produced for the exhibition, addressing the gradual decline of the protagonist after becoming absorbed into the patterns she saw within her wallpaper.
+The etching series, 'Descent' was produced for the exhibition The Yellow Wallpaper at COB Gallery, addressing the gradual decline of the protagonist in Charlotte Perkins Gilman's polemic feminist work of the same name, after becoming absorbed into the patterns she saw within her wallpaper.

 The Yellow Wallpaper was on show from 22nd June - 21st July 2012 at Cob Gallery London.